2 hospitalized after multi-alarm fire torches home in Dorchester

-BOSTON (WHDH) - Two residents were taken to the hospital after a two-alarm blaze torched a home in Dorchester on Thursday afternoon, officials said.
+BOSTON (WHDH) - Two residents were taken to the hospital after a two-alarm blaze torched a home in Dorchester on Thursday afternoon.

-Crews responding to a report of a building fire at the corner of Bowdoin and Dever streets before 4 p.m. found heavy flames shooting from the roof of a multi-story home and thick smoke overtaking the area, according to the Boston Fire Department.
+Crews responding to a reported building fire at the corner of Bowdoin and Dever streets shortly before 4 p.m. found heavy flames shooting from the roof of a multi-story home and thick smoke overtaking the area, according to the Boston Fire Department.

+Video from the scene showed several people rescuing a man from a second-floor window and safely bring him to the ground.

+“He said he climbed through the roof and he saw him through the window, so he pulled him out of the window,” one man said.

+They carried the man away from all the smoke and stayed with him until first responders arrived.

+“It’s very good because you help somebody when they need help, and if we need to do it again, we’ll do it again,” a man said.

-Photos from the scene showed several firefighters attacking the blaze from the ground and up on ladders.
+Photos from the scene showed several firefighters attacking the blaze from the ground and on ladders.

 The fire has since been knocked down.
 Crews are overhauling the burned-out home.